sabrinaspage/sabrinaspage/README.md

 <div style="position: relative">
   <h1 style="letter-spacing: 5px;" align="right"> 𝓈𝒶𝒷𝓇𝒾𝓃𝒶𝓈 𝓅𝒶𝑔𝑒 </h1></br>

   `Hi stranger.
 My name is Sabrina.
-I attend the City College of New York, CUNY, as a proud Computer Science student.
+I attend the City College of New York, CUNY as a proud Computer Science student.
 I've been coding on and off for a solid two years now and have recently become serious in diving into the tech world. ` </br>
   `Have a pleasant stay.`

   </br>